MohammadTaha0/Real-State-Management-System/README.md

 ### Additional Features
 - Facing advantages: some plots have facing advantages such as road facing, corner, west open, etc. The system allows the main admin to manage and maintain these details for each plot.

+### Security Features
+- Secure authentication and authorization: The Real Estate Management System should have secure authentication and authorization mechanisms to ensure the system's security.
+The system should have a strong and secure login process, to prevent unauthorized access.
+It should also implement strict authorization rules to restrict access to sensitive data and functionalities based on user roles and permissions, preventing unauthorized access or modification of data.
+- Secure API: The system should have a secure API that follows industry-standard security protocols, such as HTTPS, to encrypt data during transmission and prevent data breaches or unauthorized access to the system.
+The API should also have authentication and authorization mechanisms to verify the identity of external applications and restrict access to sensitive data and functionalities.

 ## Conclusion
 The Real Estate Management System is a comprehensive system designed to manage the inventory and financial aspects of a real estate company.
 It provides an easy-to-use interface for managing different roles and includes all necessary features to maintain accurate records and manage the system efficiently.